marcus618/vc2/README.md

 | `Esc`       | Exit                                   |

-2. **Run**
+2. **How to run:**
-cd into one of the build folders depending on the folder cd into either the debug or release folders run "./OpenCVLab" in terminal
+CD into one of the build folders.
+Depending on the folder CD into either the debug or release folders.
+Run "./OpenCVLab" in terminal